A Dog’s Guide to Central Park

 - Central Park Drives

-- Other areas where signs requiring dogs to be leashed are posted
+- Other areas with posted signs requiring dogs to be leashed Where Dogs Are Not Allowed in Central Park

 The Only Places Your Pup Isn’t Allowed